bighelmet7/intersentia/README.md

     └── resources
 ```

-intersentia has the main core functionalities as extensions, config, database
+- intersentia has the main core functionalities as extensions, config, database, exceptions and the local database.
+- bar, v1 and user are some of the apps.
+- static contains all the frontend logics.
+- migrations its a flask migrate stuff.

 API
 ---